shidramayyahiremath/AndroidComponents/README.md

 # AndroidComponents
-This is repository has a demo application for each android components(Activity,service,Fragment,ConetentProviders,BroadcastReciever,Inetent))
+This is repository has a demo or example Android applications for each android components(Activity,service,Fragment,ConetentProviders,BroadcastReciever,Inetent))

 Names app is Content Resolver App